y00628/recipe-eda-and-calories-prediction/README.md

 <iframe src="assets/cooking-time-uni.html" width=800 height=600 frameBorder=0></iframe>

 As you can see, most of the recipes take no more than 150 minutes to prepare.
 For the recipes that take no more than 150 minutes to prepare, most of the them take about 20 to 50 minutes to prepare.
 However, as shown on the graph, some can take as long as 10000000 to 100000000 minutes to prepare.

-### Univariate Analysis
+### Bivariate Analysis

 <iframe src="assets/calories-min-scatter.html" width=800 height=600 frameBorder=0></iframe>

-As you can see, most of the recipes take no more than 150 minutes to prepare.
-For the recipes that take no more than 150 minutes to prepare, most of the them take about 20 to 50 minutes to prepare.
-However, as shown on the graph, some can take as long as 10000000 to 100000000 minutes to prepare.
+As you can see, the bottom-left corner of the graph takes is the most dense part of the scatterplot.
+Notice that there are some data points at the top-left corner of the plot, meaning that the recipe does not have a lot of calories even though it takes a long time to prepare that recipe.
+On the other hand, there are some data points at the bottom-right corner of the plot, meaning that the recipe has a lot of calories even though it does not take a long time to prepare that recipe.

+Note: Recipes that take more than 500000 minutes to prepare or has more than 500000 calories are not on the scatterplot

 ### Aggregate Analysis